-Republicans Fear They'll Be Shut Out Of California Governor's Race
+GOP Fears It Will Be Shut Out Of California Governor's Race

 It's rare that a candidate for public office would be happy to come in second.
-But that's now the case in the governor's race in California.
+But that is the case in the governor's race in California.

-There's been no question about the frontrunner.
-Lieutenant Gov. Gavin Newsom, former San Francisco mayor, has led in every poll.
+There has been no question about the front-runner.
+Lt.
+Gov. Gavin Newsom, former San Francisco mayor, has led in every poll.
 But that doesn't just affect his fellow Democrats.
 California has an open primary, which means that every candidate from every party competes on the same ballot.
 The top two finishers, regardless of party, go head-to-head in November.

 The great fear among Republicans is that they could be shut out entirely.
 The number of California voters registered as Republicans has declined steadily over the years.
 They're now just 25 percent of the electorate.
 So if Republican voters are divided, a Democrat could claim second place.

 No one would like to see that more than Antonio Villaraigosa, the former mayor of Los Angeles.
-He's been shoring up his support in familiar places.
+He has been shoring up his support in familiar places.
 Recently he was in South L.A. to thank African-American political, religious and community leaders for their endorsements.

 "This community opened up a door for me," said Villaraigosa.
 "I never would have been mayor of Los Angeles if in 2005 we hadn't had an outpouring of support [here] and I never forgot that."

 Villaraigosa has never run for a statewide office before.
-So he's also been campaigning and raising money in California's agricultural Central Valley, not usually fertile soil for Democrats.
+So he has also been campaigning and raising money in California's agricultural Central Valley, not usually fertile soil for Democrats.

 Some polls have shown him in second place, some in third, one in fourth.
 He hasn't held public office for five years.
 But his name recognition is likely to rise courtesy of millions of dollars in independent expenditures from wealthy advocates of charter schools.

-Sharing second, third, and fourth place in the polls with Villaraigosa are two Republican candidates.
-John Cox is a businessman from Chicago who's never held elective office, though he's run for several of them.
-His Republican rival is state Assemblyman Travis Allen, who touts his southern California roots and his love of surfing.
+Sharing second, third and fourth place in the polls with Villaraigosa are two Republican candidates.
+John Cox is a businessman from Chicago who has never held elective office, though he has run for several of them.
+His Republican rival is state Assemblyman Travis Allen, who touts his Southern California roots and his love of surfing.

-At the state GOP convention in San Diego, Calif. last weekend, Caroline Abate stood outside the hall waving signs for both Cox and Allen.
+At the state GOP convention in San Diego last weekend, Caroline Abate stood outside the hall waving signs for both Cox and Allen.
 "Endorse somebody!" she pleaded with delegates.

 Republicans need to choose one of these guys, Abate said, and she didn't seem to care which one.
 A party endorsement will unify Republican voters, she said, because "if they split the vote, Antonio Villaraigosa is going to get number two ... and it's going be over for Republicans in June."

 On paper, Cox and Allen seem to check the same boxes.
 They both support President Trump's plan for a border wall.
 They both want to repeal the recent California law that protects undocumented immigrants.
 They both want to dump an increase in the tax on gasoline.
-Their big differences are in style.

-John Cox looks every bit the distinguished, older business executive and he sees the state through that lens.
+John Cox looks every bit the distinguished, older business executive, and he sees the state through that lens.
 He told convention delegates that California's been mismanaged and it'll take a businessman to fix it.

-"Business people solve problems," said Cox. "[They're] not a bunch of rhetoric, not a bunch hot air.
+"Businesspeople solve problems," said Cox. "[They're] not a bunch of rhetoric, not a bunch hot air.
 They get results and that's what people want."

 While Cox is using part of his personal fortune to fund his campaign, his opponent Travis Allen's campaign is running on fumes.
-Allen tries to make up for it with boundless confidence and by touting his early and passionate support for Donald Trump, who Cox did not vote for.
+Allen tries to make up for it with boundless confidence and by touting his early and passionate support for Donald Trump, whom Cox did not vote for.

 "Did we take back our country in 2016?"
 Allen asked to the cheers of the crowd.
 "Are you ready to take back our state in 2018?"